obiwanjacobi/vst.net/Building the Source Code.md

 **Visual Studio Express editions**
 I have written down the steps you need to take to adapt the source code to the Visual Studio Express Editions (VS2008).

+* Download the Steinberg VST SDK and copy the aeffect.h and aeffectx.h files into Jacobi.Vst.Interop/\_vst folder.
+These files are also in the VST3 SDK.
 * Create a 'Debug' and 'Release' directory at 'Code' level (where the .sln file is).

 * Load solution in C# Express